baruchiro/pursuit-rotor-task/README.md

 - `component-radius` The radius of the circle bounded by a square.
 The square is the component size.
 Default: `"100px"`.
 - `dot-radius` The radius of the rotor.
 Default: `"40px"`.
 - `circle-time` The number of seconds to complete a round.
 Default: `"10"`.
+- `rounds-count` The amount of turns until the stop.
+Default: `"1"`.
 - `red-alert` Show **red** alert when the user mouse is **out** the rotor.
 Default: `"true"`
 - `green-alert` Show **green** alert when the user mouse is **in** the rotor.
 Default: `"true"`
 - `timer` Count down seconds before the experiment start.
 Default: `"0"`.
 (If the value is `0`, the experiment will start when the user on the rotor)